obtitus/barnehagefakta_osm/README.md

 * `generate_html.py` is used for generating http://obtitus.github.io/barnehagefakta_osm_data/
   (and is the script in the most need of a re-write)

-* `conflate_osm.py` is an interactive utility to aid in conflation.
-It uses the overpass api to search for kindergarten looking objects (see `query_template.xml`) in the designated area, which is compared to the data.udir kindergartens in the designated municipality.
-A score is generated for each object and possible matches presented to the user for decision and corrections.
-See --help for specifying the OSM area and data.udir dataset.
-The output is an .osm file which can be reviewed in JOSM and uploaded.

 ## Dependencies
 * osmapis from https://github.com/xificurk/osmapis